-- Tables on an accelerator have a Db2 attribute named DATA CAPTURE.
-The attribute can carry the value Y or N (default), for yes or no. To enable incremental updates for a table, you must set the DATA CAPTURE attribute to the value Y. Integrated synchronization differs from CDC in this respect.
-With CDC, the attribute is set automatically when incremental updates are enabled for a table.
-However, the fact that the attribute value persists, even if the table is disabled, still holds true.
-Bear this in mind, especially if you run applications that use the DATA CAPTURE attribute. - You might have to reload or even remove tables from an accelerator after the execution of an ALTER TABLE or ALTER TABLESPACE statement in Db2 for z/OS.
-For more information, see What to do after changing a table or table space in Db2 for z/OS in the IBM Db2 Analytics Accelerator for z/OS: User's Guide.
+- The Db2 source tables of your accelerator-shadow tables have an attribute named DATA CAPTURE.
+The attribute can carry the value Y or N (default), for yes or no. When incremental updates are enabled for a table, the DATA CAPTURE attribute of the table is set to the value Y. Once set, this attribute value persists, even if the table is disabled at a later time.
+Bear this in mind, especially if you run applications that use the DATA CAPTURE attribute. - The DATA CAPTURE attribute is set by an ALTER TABLE statement, which is run as part of the SYSPROC.ACCEL_SET_TABLES_REPLICATION stored procedure.
+However, the attribute can only be set successfully if the ID of the user who runs the stored procedure has ALTER TABLE authorization.
+If this is not the case, a database administrator must set the attribute for all tables in Db2 for z/OS. - You might have to reload or even remove tables from an accelerator after the execution of an ALTER TABLE or ALTER TABLESPACE statement in Db2 for z/OS.
+For more information, see What to do after changing a table or table space in Db2 for z/OSin the IBM Db2 Analytics Accelerator for z/OS: User's Guide.